getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 ```

 To create this for all the players, we'll use the `merge` operator to bring
-lots of live players together. `merge` takes N many observables and combines
+lots of live players together. `merge` takes N many Observables and combines
-them into one observable stream.
+them into one Observable stream.

 ```javascript
 // create a set of players with coordinates